 - Nut milk - Any nut milk will work.
 Use a dash to get the consistency you desire.

 - Chocolate chunks - By far the best part.
 Chocolate chips work here too.
 This brand is my favorite vegan chocolate brand.
+You can also use chocolate sprinkles!

-Step by step directions
+Step by step instructions

-This edible brownie batter is probably one of the easiest recipes I have on the blog.
+This edible brownie batter recipe is probably one of the easiest recipes I have on the blog.
 The most time-intensive part is peeling the chickpeas which is well worth it for a smooth consistency.

 Step 3 : Add the cacao powder.
 Next, add the cacao powder to the processor and blend until well incorporated into the brownie batter.